 The NLRB case number;

-The location of the worksite involved in the NLRB action and employer’s name as it appears on paystubs or other documents
+The location of the worksite(s) involved in the NLRB action; and

-Eligibility: A requester does not need to have filed a formal complaint with CRD to request an SOI.
+Eligibility: A requester does not need to have filed a formal complaint with the CRD to request an SOI.
 Instead, a worker must only explain how the request relates to an open or closed CRD investigation or why the deferred action will help further CRD’s mission, priorities, or enforcement of the Fair Employment and Housing Act (FEHA).

 How to Submit Request: An advocate can request an SOI by submitting an email request to SOIRequest@calcivilrights.ca.gov with the subject “Request for Statement of Interest.”